tombaeyens/pwe/README.md

     * A description of the input/output parameters.
     * Type descriptors for input/output parameters for expression dereferencing
     * Workflow variables become like an ESB
+  * Logging
+    * Activities should be able to add logging for debugging, runtime trouble shooting

 # Concurrency aspects